-LS: Yeah.
-As you spend your time as a Stake Relief Society president, what does a typical Relief study group look like when it isn’t one?
-What are some of the traits do you see or what’s happening there that would maybe be an evidence too that you’d say as a Stake Relief Society president, “This is one area you could focus on to really maybe see a difference.
+LS: As you spend your time as a stake Relief Society president, what does a typical Relief Society group look like when it isn’t one?
+What are some of the traits you see or what’s happening there that would maybe be an evidence to you that you’d say as a stake Relief Society president, “This is one area you could focus on to really maybe see a difference”?

 DeAnna: Well, it’s an interesting question, Kurt, because it’s actually not how my brain works.
-[00:16:00] So you’re going to have to bear with me a little bit because it’s actually I never ever as a Stake Relief Society president ever, ever, ever operated from a deficit place.
-It’s never my place to come in and say, “I am noticing this problem in Relief Society and here are some things you might do to fix it.”
+[00:16:00] So you’re going to have to bear with me a little bit because it’s actually, I never ever as a stake Relief Society president ever, ever, ever operated from a deficit place.
+It’s never my place to come in and say, “I am noticing this problem in your Relief Society and here are some things you might do to fix it.”
 Ever.
 So it’s interesting.

 What I would actually be inclined to do is ask a Relief Society president to say to me, “What are you noticing that’s working well?
 What are you feeling good about?
 Where is Zion happening here now in ways that you feel good about?
 And if it’s six months or a year from today, and you’re closer to oneness, in your ward, what would it look like and how would it be different?”

 And we often judge ourselves hard.
-We find it hard to grant ourselves grace and so the last thing we as leaders should in my mind ever do is create [shoots?
-00:17:25] for anybody.
-I want to empower people to see what is working and how the spirit is serving them and to empower them to be able to find places where synergy is happening, and then to create more of it.
+We find it hard to grant ourselves grace and so the last thing we as leaders should in my mind ever do is create shoulds [00:17:25] for anybody.
+I want to empower people to see what is working and how the Spirit is serving them and to empower them to be able to find places where synergy is happening, and then to create more of it.

-Now, if I were to answer your question using an appreciative approach, which is what I’ve been describing, and it’s very strength oriented, by the way, I would have Relief Society President say, “Oh, I just hunger for sisters to feel more connected to one another.
+Now, if I were to answer your question using an appreciative approach, which is what I’ve been describing, and it’s very strengths oriented, by the way, I would have Relief Society president say, “Oh, I just hunger for sisters to feel more connected to one another.
 To not judge – that someone’s going to judge them before they have the chance to be judged.
 That they could actually just come to Relief Society.
-Let’s kind of like living with their heart doors open.
+That’s kind of like living with their heart doors open.
 That they expect to be received, and they come with preparation to receive others.
-There is a hunger for sisters to understand how to how to do that.
+There is a hunger for sisters to understand how to do that.

 What I actually share both in and out of the church, is that the pattern for every other relationship in your life is the one you have with you, and you create.
 Especially we who have covenant relationship with the Savior, the pattern we create for the relationship with our self is framed on the degree to which we receive His love.

 That is a leadership principle.
 It’s a leadership principle for leadership of self.
-If I can understand how to receive His grace, then I don’t push Him away, then I’m enough, then I’m not judging, that you’re going to judge me before you judge me, [00:21:00] then I’m going to come with an open heart and go, “Gosh, this encounter with Kurt is going to be amazing, and I’m going to receive whatever he is, as exactly what is needed and it’s exactly what I need to do even if it’s not something I want.”
+If I can understand how to receive His grace, then I don’t push Him away, then I’m enough, then I’m not judging that you’re going to judge me before you judge me.
+[00:21:00] Then I’m going to come with an open heart and go, “Gosh, this encounter with Kurt is going to be amazing, and I’m going to receive whatever he is, as exactly what is needed and it’s exactly what I needed, even if it’s not something I want.”
 And I’m not speaking of you personally now.

-It’s almost like my reality is sometimes we have people who bump into us and rub off a quarter in our life, and it’s good for us.
-And to rather than judge them or be critical of them, I can go, “Awesome.
-Okay, father, what is it that you’re wanting me to see here?
+It’s almost like my reality is sometimes we have people who bump into us and rub off a corner in our life, and it’s good for us.
+And rather than judge them or be critical of them, I can go, “Awesome.
+Okay, Father, what is it that you’re wanting me to see here?
 What’s the lesson?
 What’s the gift?”
 And to see the world that way changes everything.

-DeAnna: So when Stake Relief Society president comes into work with a Ward Relief Society president, it is literally to model what it looks like to minister like the Savior.
+DeAnna: So when the stake Relief Society president comes into work with a ward Relief Society president, it is literally to model what it looks like to minister like the Savior.
 And the Savior did not come in to judge.
 He didn’t really come to judge about whether what I was doing right in that moment, was right or wrong, or good or bad.
-Now, I recognize he is the judge.
+Now, I recognize He is the judge.
 I don’t want to take that off the table.

 Because that’s about when we’re assembled together and we are to instruct and edify each other.
-It is not me, the Stake Relief Society president coming to instruct and edify the Ward Relief Society president or even the Relief Society sisters who are there.
-That it is for us to be instructed as verse 16 says in that same verse, “From on high, it is my job to be so close to the Savior so filled with charity, so invisible [00:24:00] that His light and His love is what has felt and seen and everything else goes away.”
+It is not me, the stake Relief Society president coming to instruct and edify the ward Relief Society president or even the Relief Society sisters who are there.
+That it is for us to be instructed as verse 16 says in that same verse, “From on high”, it is my job to be so close to the Savior so filled with charity, so invisible [00:24:00] that His light and His love is what is felt and seen, and everything else goes away.

-And the promise there and D&C 43:8-9 is that we would be sanctified, that we would have a greater understanding of how to conduct the affairs that the Lord has asked us to take on.
-[00:25:01] I didn’t know how to be a Stake Relief Society president any more than they knew how to be a Ward Relief Society president.
-But as we would come and we would sit one-on-one, I will just tell you, Kurt, and I will testify that there were times when I felt like I was at [inaudible 00:25:14], and it was a circle of fire around us, and angels would come meet and that the Savior was the third member of that conversation.
+And the promise there in D&C 43:8-9 is that we would be sanctified, that we would have a greater understanding of how to conduct the affairs that the Lord has asked us to take on.
+[00:25:01] I didn’t know how to be a stake Relief Society president any more than they knew how to be a ward Relief Society president.
+But as we would come and we would sit one-on-one, I will just tell you, Kurt, and I will testify that there were times when I felt like I was at 3 Nephi 17, and it was a circle of fire around us, and angels were come meet, and that the Savior was the third member of that conversation.
 And it is the thing to this day that I still miss more than anything – to have the opportunity to meet in the name of Jesus Christ, to speak about what’s happening.

-And I found that if I did that, the Spirit would start to teach her and she would teach me what the Spirit was teaching her, and we would be astounded at what we learn together.
-And I still look back, it was some of the spiritual high points of the last few years came in those one-on-ones and those experiences.
+And I found that if I did that, the Spirit would start to teach her, and she would teach me what the Spirit was teaching her, and we would be astounded at what we learned together.
+And I still look back.
+It was some of the spiritual high points of the last few years came in those one-on-ones and those experiences.
 It changed completely my relationship with my children.
 [00:28:01] And I found myself encountering, and teaching, and working with them differently.
 Being with them, and they’re adults now, but even how would I engage with them differently, it’s given me a frame for visiting teaching differently.
-I visit-teach different.
+I visit teach different.

-And every calling that I will ever do from this point forward, I will carry what I learned in that one-on-one experience forward because it created a way to be taught from on high and help me understand what it meant to be instructed and edified together where we both had equal responsibility as elder Irene taught us in that General Conference.
-That we both, both listener as well as speaker have the equal responsibility and obligation to create a space where we can be instructed and edified.
+And every calling that I will ever do from this point forward, I will carry what I learned in that one-on-one experience forward because it created a way to be taught from on high and help me understand what it meant to be instructed and edified together, where we both had equal responsibility as Elder Eyring taught us in the last General Conference.
+That we both, both listener as well as speaker, have the equal responsibility and obligation to create a space where we can be instructed and edified.

 LS: Yeah.
 This is such a powerful principle.
-Let me maybe give you an example of kind of what I’m learning through this from my experience, and especially from Stake leadership.
-Now, I’m the first counselor in the Stake presidency and so I have opportunity to [00:29:00] meet with a lot of Elders Quorum president, High Priest group leaders and sort of have those PPIs.
+Let me maybe give you an example of kind of what I’m learning through this from my experience, and especially from stake leadership.
+Now, I’m the first counselor in the stake presidency, and so I have opportunity to [00:29:00] meet with a lot of Elders Quorum presidents, High Priest group leaders and sort of have those PPIs.

-And even yesterday, with my Stake president, we went to an Elders Quorum and reorganized an Elders Quorum presidency.
-And, you know, he set apart the Elders Quorum President, I’m the first counselor, we had a high councilman do the second counselor.
-We all had to leave for another meeting, so we excused ourselves beginning of that and sort of just turn it over to the new president, said, “All right, well, it’s your meeting.”
+And even yesterday, with my stake president, we went to an Elders Quorum and reorganized an Elders Quorum presidency.
+And, you know, he set apart the Elders Quorum president, I’m the first counselor, we had a high councilman do the second counselor.
+We all had to leave for another meeting, so we excused ourselves at the beginning of that and sort of just turned it over to the new president, said, “All right, well, it’s your meeting.”
 And he, sort of, looked at us like, mm-hh, okay.
 Basically, I’m sure the next words out of his mouth were, “Well, who’s got the lesson?”
 Right?